 Investors

-What does this mean? — This gives you a lump sum of royalty payments up front (say, 3 – 6 years) while keeping all copyright control AND continued monthly payments for the portion of your royalties that you retained.
+- You receive a lump sum of royalty payments upfront (e.g., 3–6 years) while retaining copyright control and continued monthly payments for the portion of royalties you keep.

 Grants